FlorianRappl/kras/docs/client.md

 }
 ```

-Keep in mind that for WebSocket the decision also had to be made between secure websockets and normal websockets.
+Keep in mind that for WebSocket the decision also had to be made between secure and normal websockets.